bluelibs/bluelibs/packages/x-auth-bundle/DOCUMENTATION.md

 // The configuration is:
 export interface IXAuthBundleConfig {
   socialAuth: {
-    //decide what to do with user Data after social login onSocialAuth?: (
+    //decide what to do with user Data after collecting profile data onSocialAuth?: (
       req,
       type,